 Staying at home and arthritis23 March 2020

-Everyone will be continuing to practice social distancing to protect themselves or others.
+Many people are continuing to stay at home to protect themselves or others.
 People over 70, people who are pregnant, and people with long-term health conditions, such as those who are told to get the flu jab each year by their doctor, should take extra care.

-Please see the NHS advice on staying at home if you or someone you live with has symptoms of coronavirus for more information.
-Find out more about what you can and can't do during the coronavirus outbreak on the Gov UK website.
+Find out more about what you can and can't do during this time on the Gov UK website.

 Please note, this guidance applies to England only.
 People in Wales, Scotland and Northern Ireland should follow the information given below.